 This is where disruptive marketing takes center stage.

-Because the ways customers react and respond to brands has changed, it’s down to businesses to find new ways to reach and connect with their audiences.
+Because the ways customers react and respond to brands has changed, it’s up to businesses to find new ways to reach and connect with their audiences.
 And, while disruptive marketing might sound like the latest buzzword, it’s far from that.

 What Is Disruptive Marketing?